“We are at a point now where acting is an absolute requirement”

 Special events and associated demands for staffing continue to grow throughout the region

-Siegward said the regional labour force has dropped by 11% or 18,700 people since 2004.
-He stated population aging and out-migration are primary causes of the decline, citing the largest drop impacting the 25-54 age group.
+Siegwart said the regional labour force has dropped by 11% or 18,700 people since 2004.
+He stated population ageing and out-migration are primary causes of the decline, citing the largest drop impacting the 25-54 age group.

 He said most tourism employers are under staffed, stating that South Georgian Bay tourism operators had reported a shortage of at least 700 workers pre-winter 2017, adding more shortages are epected pre-winter 2018.

 The situation is projected to continue for the next 10 to 20 years with key sectors impacted projected to be tourism, transportation, manufacturing and construction.
 Siegwart stated that the bottom line is that today’s South Georgian Bay labour pool is simply not meeting the employment and economic growth demands of tourism and other key industries that drive our economy.

 Local Economic Factors Shaping Labour Shortage include rising housing costs, the lack of a transit strategy and regional network to allow for the free flow of workers and visotors, the lack of regional post-secondary tourism programs to keep students at home, a lack of childcare and an overall lack of understanding of the true scope of the tourism industry and its impact on employment and the regional economy.

 The domino effect could certainly come in to play here.